-Related work has appeared in various publications, including The Queerness, Mainly Male, Instinct Magazine, and Oxford Queer Studies Network.
-This research is largely undertaken as a doctoral project at the University of Edinburgh.
+Related work has appeared in various publications, including The Polyphony, The Queerness, Mainly Male, Instinct Magazine, and Oxford Queer Studies Network.
+This research is largely undertaken as a doctoral project (2018-2021) at the University of Edinburgh.
 For more about my research, please visit my curriculum vitae.

 Gender-inclusive housing (GIH) serves as an alternative space for transgender, transitioning, and gender-queer students.
 Its primary goal is to de-normalize the gender dichotomy by maintaining gender as a socially-constructed reality, though each university interprets the need of gender and sexual(ity) representation differently.
 Please visit the following links to learn more about gender-inclusive research at US institutions of higher education.

 This research on gender-inclusive housing in the United States was undertaken as a political project to bring GIH to The Ohio State University.